rebelsky/sams-assorted-musings-reflections/complaints-about-captioning-01.md

 For all of these reasons, I tend to get frustrated when I see the College fail to caption videos appropriately.
 Let's consider an example.
-[Ana Karin Kozjek '17 was just designated Midwest Conference Women's Swimmer of the Week](https://www.youtube.com/watch?v=FTGSVzPpmys) [5,6].
+Ana Karin Kozjek '17 [5] was just designated Midwest Conference Women's Swimmer of the Week [6], and we've released an [interview video](https://www.youtube.com/watch?v=FTGSVzPpmys).
-Let's compare what Ana and her interview, Ted Schultz, actually said to what appears in the video.
+Let's compare what Ana and her interviewer, Ted Schultz, actually said to what appears when you view captions in the video.

 Here's my attempt to transcribe the four-minute video.